 It can be overwhelming when you make a financial mess and you don’t know what to do about it.
 It can be hard to see the light at the end of the tunnel when bills exceed paycheck.
 It can be easy to say, “Let’s just eat, drink, and be merry, because tomorrow we’ll be in debt, anyway.”

 Are you there?
 Do you like how that feels?
-Or do you feel that nagging tug to get your financial house in order, sooner rather than later.
+Or do you feel that nagging tug to get your financial house in order, sooner rather than later?

-We did.
-Thanks to God and some helpful resources, things look a lot different than they did two years ago.
-And you can do it, too.
-Really, you can.
+Thanks to God and some helpful resources, things look a lot different than they did twelve years ago.

 But, where do you start?